thoughtspot/thoughtspot.github.io/_app-integrate/data-api/direct-search-to-embed.md

 ---
 title: [Use the Embedded Search API to pull data from ThoughtSpot]

-last_updated: 11/4/2018
+last_updated: 11/18/2019
-summary: "This procedure shows how to use the Embedded Search API to get data from ThoughtSpot"
+summary: "This procedure shows how to use the Embedded Search API to get data from ThoughtSpot."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---